2. Detective Entry FAQs

 This element involves running along a 15 metre track to a series of audible beeps.
 The beeps, during the course of the test, get progressively faster.
 You will need to have reached each side of the track before the next beep sounds.

 Pass: Run to level 5.4 (Approximately 3 1/2 minute)

-You will also be required to complete and pass personal safety training in order to fulfill the role, this will include physical confrontation training.
+Upon successful entry, you will be required to complete and pass personal safety training in order to fulfill the role, this will include physical confrontation training.

 What sort of people are you looking for?

-We are looking for highly motivated individuals with a strong investigative mind set, good communication skills and a positive desire to help the vulnerable and support the community.
+We are looking for highly motivated individuals with a strong investigative mind set, good communication skills and a positive desire to help the vulnerable.

-Other key assets are enthusiasm and commitment, attention to detail, tenacity, confidence and the ability to complete tasks accurately and to a deadline.
+Other key assets are enthusiasm and commitment, attention to detail, tenacity, confidence and the ability to complete tasks accurately and to tight deadlines.

-There are numerous occupations both within and outside of the police service which involve people having transferable skills and qualifications of relevance to the modern detective function.
+There are numerous occupations both within and outside of the police service which offer transferable skills and qualifications relevant to the modern detective function.
 Examples of such professions would include

 - Accountancy and financial services